shikhirsingh/ExtJS-AppCamp-Govt/Instructions/02-Init-Dashboard/README.md

 			}
 		);
 ```
-* Save the file and revisit the site [http://localhost:1841](http://localhost:1841/itdashboard/) in Google Chrome.
+* Save the file and revisit the site [http://localhost:1841](http://localhost:1841/appcamp/) in Google Chrome.
 It should look like below:
 <img src="container-default.jpg" align="center" />

+* At the end of this step, your app.js file should look like [this](step4.js)

 ## Step 5: Understand layout

 * Uncomment the "layout" property
 * Uncomment the three lines that contain the "flex" properties
-* Save the file and revisit the site [http://localhost:1841](http://localhost:1841/itdashboard/) in Google Chrome.
+* Save the file and revisit the site [http://localhost:1841](http://localhost:1841/appcamp/) in Google Chrome.
 It should look like below:

 <img src="vbox-flex1.jpg" align="center" />

 * Change the "layout" property to 'hbox' from 'vbox'.
-Save the file and revisit the site [http://localhost:1841](http://localhost:1841/itdashboard/) in Google Chrome.
+Save the file and revisit the site [http://localhost:1841](http://localhost:1841/appcamp/) in Google Chrome.
 It should look like below:

 <img src="hbox.jpg" align="center" />